 Where a child’s parents were married and are going through divorce, questions relating to the maintenance and accommodation of the children will be dealt with when finances are considered as a whole, whether this is done through court or by agreement.

 Where a child’s parents are not married, there are no divorce proceedings in which issues of maintenance can be considered.
 Both parents, whether or not they have parental responsibility, have an obligation to support their children.
 If the children live primarily with one parent, the other parent will be expected to contribute to the living costs of the children (this includes housing costs, heat, light, water and food as well as more tangible items).
-The general starting point would be a contribution of 15% of net income where there is one child, 20% where there are two children and 25% where there are three or more.
+The general starting point is the children's needs in the context of available funds and lifestyle considerations.
 Where the children spend time with each parent or when there are disparities in the parents’ incomes, these figures can be varied.
 Again, if agreement can be reached by negotiation between lawyers, collaborative law or mediation, that will be best.
 However, if a decision has to be made by someone else, arbitration or court proceedings will be necessary.